Written by Parker Baby Co.'s founder, Sam Huebner:

-Pro tip: Set an alert for Pampers, Huggies, Up & Up, “diapers”.
+Pro tip: Set an alert for Pampers, Huggies, Up & Up, and “diapers”.

-If you are going to follow this piece of advice, here is a rough idea of how many diapers each of our daughters used the first 9ish months of their life:
+If you want to stock up on diapers like we should have, here's a rough idea of how many diapers each of our daughters used in the first 9 months of their lives:

 - Size 1: 290

 - Size 3: >400.
 I stopped keeping track here, but my girls were in Size 3 for a long time.

 - Size 4: >500.
 Same situation as Size 3, it feels like the girls have been in Size 4 forever.